-In the period 2009 to 2014, Goldman Sachs organised the issue of bonds for the Malaysian state investment fund 1 Malaysia Development Bhd ("1MDB") for a total of \$6.5 billion.
-The transaction fee totalled around \$600 million, which is higher than normal.
-Admittedly, these issues could be considered riskier, but still the fee was very high.
+In the period 2009 to 2014, Goldman Sachs organised the issue of bonds for Malaysia's Government Investment Fund 1 Malaysia Development Bhd ("1MDB") for a total of \$ 6.5 billion.
+The goal was more active management of government investments along the lines of Singapore's government investment fund Temasek.
+The fund was given free reins, with no independent supervision.

-According to Malaysia's summons to two former GoldmanSachs employees, Tim Leissner and Rogner NG, and an independent financier, Jho Low, \$2.7 billion were improperly transferred to bank accounts in 17 tax havens.
-Part of the money was allegedly used to bribe public employees in Malaysia and Abu Dhabi, including Malaysia's then prime minister.
+According to Malaysia's lawsuit against two former Goldman Sachs employees, Tim Leissner and Rogner NG, and an independent financier, Jho Low, \$2.7 billion was illegally transferred to bank accounts in tax havens.
+The money was used for art, luxury boats and funding for the Oscar-nominated movie The Wolf of Wall Street.
+Part of the money was allegedly used to bribe civil servants in Malaysia and Abu Dhabi, including Malaysia's then prime minister.
+Both Malaysian and US authorities are of the opinion that the bank could have done more to prevent the embezzlement and bribery.
+They have also questioned the size of the commission, \$600 million.
+Although these issues were risky, the fee was very high in relation to industry standards.